uKL/easyPrefs/README.md

     compile 'com.mcs.easyprefs:easyprefs:1.0'

 ###examples:
+    to save my & your time here are the following things to rememeber context = Activity.this or getActivity() //yes it can be used in both activities & fragments! put(BlanK) = the id you want to associate with my(Blank) my(Blank) = the data you want to save in sharedprefs

     putDefaultString(context, putString, myString);
-    context = MainActivity.this or getActivity()
-    putString = is the "ID" you want to use myString = is the string data your are saving...